Alex Bekker: Career

-After completing his residency in 1995, Bekker was recruited for the position of Assistant Professor of Anesthesiology at New York University Medical Center.
+After completing his residency in 1995, Bekker was recruited for the position of assistant professor of anesthesiology at New York University Medical Center.
 Bekker's work in the area of computer simulation of physiological systems was recognized nationally.
 He was invited to speak at the meetings organized by the American Society of Anesthesiology, Society for Technology in Anesthesia, as well as at various regional conferences.
 His clinical work was focused on providing perioperative care for neurosurgical patients.

 In 1999, Bekker was appointed Chief of Neuroanesthesia Service.
-He also directed Clinical Research in the Department.
+He also directed Clinical Research in the department.
 He led several clinical trials designed to evaluate the safety and efficacy of new pharmaceuticals.
-In 2001, Bekker was promoted to the academic rank of Associate Professor of Anesthesiology with a joint appointment in the Department of Neurosurgery.
+In 2001, Bekker was promoted to the academic rank of associate professor of anesthesiology with a joint appointment in the Department of Neurosurgery.
 In addition to his clinical research, Bekker established Basic Research Lab.
 His basic science research focused on neuropharmacology and understanding the effect of anesthetics on cognition.

 Bekker was elected to the board of directors of the Society for Neurosurgical Anesthesiology and Critical Care in 2005.
 He was responsible for the educational mission of the society.
-From 2005–2010, he directed the Neuroanesthesia Update CME course offered by the NYUMC.
-He was invited to be a member of the Editorial Board of the Journal of Neurosurgical Anesthesia and Critical Care in 2006.
+From 2005 to 2010, he directed the Neuroanesthesia Update CME course offered by the NYUMC.
+He was invited to be a member of the editorial board of the Journal of Neurosurgical Anesthesia and Critical Care in 2006.
 In 2008, Bekker became Vice Chair for Research at the Department of Anesthesiology and was promoted to the rank of full professor.
 In the same year, Bekker founded the Foundation for Perioperative Research and Education (FPRE), which supported start-up research projects within the institution.
 He received several research grants, including NIH awards.
 Throughout his career, he has served on the ASA Academic Anesthesiology, Clinical Neurosciences, Performance and Outcomes, and Neuroanesthesia Committees.

 In 2012, Bekker became professor and Chair of the Department of Anesthesiology and Perioperative Care at the Rutgers New Jersey Medical School with a joint appointment at the Department of Physiology, Pharmacology & Neurosciences.
 At the same time, he was asked to serve on the executive board of the New Jersey Society of Anesthesiologists.